-But the truth is that mistakes are some of the best tools a language learner got in order to improve.
-This is a something that most successful students have understood and are utilizing every day.
+However, the reality is that mistakes are among the most valuable resources for a language learner to enhance.
+This is something that many successful pupils have accepted and utilize on a daily basis.

 It’s to a large extent the ability to use the right word for the context, knowing common phrases, using correct grammar and so on.
 And all this comes from experience.
 Listening and trying to create your own sentences.